oleksandr-dunaiev57k/genova-immigration-helper/README.md

 the real steps, with practical tips, in plain language.

 ## Status
 🚧 Currently in research phase.
-Conducting interviews with 5-7 immigrants in Genova to understand the most painful documentation issues.
+MVP, general goals and databases

 ## Roadmap
 - [ ] Phase 1: Research (April 2026)